GemmaButcher-dev/itscool-ms3/README.md

 ✅  request to delete slang terms that are no longer relevant or are duplicates, so the dictionary remains clean and useful.

+✅  Save Favourite Slang:
+   As a student, I want to be able to save my favourite slang words to a favourites list in my user dashboard.

 "**_As an student user, I would like to_** _______________"

 ✅  Learn About Common School Slang: